huyng/HelloCV/README.md

-# Example of building an OpenCV project in XCode
+# OpenCV project in XCode

+This is an example project designed to get you up and running with OpenCV in XCode

 ### Requirements:
 - OpenCV 2.4.3 (installed via homebrew)